UmerAsif-1/UmerAsif-1/README.md

 ## Education

-- **International Information Systems BSc** at Technical University of Applied Sciences Augsburg (Expected graduation: October 2024)
+- **International Information Systems BSc** at Technical University of Applied Sciences Augsburg (Expected Starting Date: October 2024)
 - **BSc in Computer Science and Engineering** at University of Oulu (August 2023 - July 2024)

 ## Certifications